Top Spring Break Destinations in Florida

 Daytona Beach

 Daytona is much like Panama Beach, only more so.
-It’s become the hottest spot for spring breaking college students in recent years.
+It’s become the hottest spot for spring break college students in recent years.
 Many of the events from Bike Week overlap with spring break.
 That creates a rowdy, fun-loving time up and down this part of the coast.

 Florida Keys

 If you’re looking for unique spring break destinations, check out the Florida Keys.
-Marathon, Largo and Key West – they all have something going on.
-The Florida Keys are less about the beach and more about great snorkeling, windsurfing, fishing and having a drink where Ernest Hemingway had a few.
+Marathon, Largo, and Key West.
+They all have something going on.
+The Florida Keys are less about the beach and more about great snorkeling, windsurfing, fishing, and having a drink where Ernest Hemingway had a few.
 It’s a place unlike any other in the United States.

 St. Augustine

 This one is more aimed at families.
 St. Augustine is the oldest city in the United States, founded in 1565.
 It has a very colorful history.
 The center of the city is a charming district of cobblestone streets and bed and breakfast hotels.
 You can tour the Spanish fort that still stands (Castillo de San Marcos) or the St. Augustine Lighthouse & Maritime Museum.
-You can also bring the whole family to check out the Ripley’s Believe it Or Not Museum or get creeped out by the many ghost tours the city offers.
+You can also bring the whole family to check out the Ripley’s Believe It or Not Museum or get creeped out by the many ghost tours the city offers.

 Orlando

-Space Coast
+Space Coast and Cocoa Beach

 This goes together with Orlando.
 The Space Coast beaches are right down the road if you want a few beach days to go with your amusement park tour.
 They include Cocoa Beach.
-The pristine Canaveral National Seashore also is not far away.
+The pristine Canaveral National Seashore is also not far away.

 Believe it or not, we only scratched the surface of spring break destinations.
-But the above offer some of the best spots whether you’re a college student trying to blow off steam or looking to escape with your family to the land of sunshine and sand.
+But the above offer some of the best spots, whether you’re a college student trying to blow off steam or looking to escape with your family to the land of sunshine and sand.
 If you’ve picked Florida, you’ve picked the right place.

 Leave a Reply